nipype/pydra/new-docs/source/index.rst

 Pydra
 =====

-Pydra is a new lightweight dataflow engine written in Python, which provides a simple way to implement scientific workflows that use a mix of shell commands and Python functions.

-Pydra is developed as an open-source project in the neuroimaging community, but it is designed as a general-purpose dataflow engine to support any scientific domain.
+Pydra is a lightweight, Python 3.11+ dataflow engine for computational graph construction, manipulation, and distributed execution.
+Designed as a successor to created for [Nipype](https://github.com/nipy/nipype), Pydra is a general-purpose engine that supports analytics in any scientific domain.
+Pydra helps build reproducible, scalable, reusable, and fully automated, provenance tracked scientific workflows that combine Python functions and shell commands.

+The power of Pydra lies in ease of workflow creation and execution for complex multiparameter map-reduce operations, and the use of global cache.

+Pydra's key features are:
+- Modular execution backends (see [Advanced execution](../tutorial/advanced-execution.html))
+- Map-reduce like semantics (see [Splitting and combining](../explanation/splitting-combining.html))
+- Global cache support to reduce recomputation (see [Hashing and caching](../explanation/hashing-caching.html))
+- Support for execution of Tasks in containerized environments (see [Environments](../explanation/environments.html))
+- Strong type-checking and type-hinting support (see [Typing](../explanation/typing.html))

 See :ref:`Design philosophy` for more an explanation of the design of Pydra.